 | Data Analytics Platforms | Optimize performance using insights |

-These tools enable factories to shift from reactive management to proactive optimization.
+These tools enable a shift from reactive management to proactive optimization.

 Frequently Asked Questions (FAQs)